seth-brown/timewarp/README.md

 Time Machine Reservoir Sampler

-Time Warp is a tool for modifying Time Machine's backup behavior using weighted reservoir sampling.
-Please see [this blog post](http://www.drbunsen.org/time_warp/) for an explain of the project prior to setup and use.
+Time Warp is a tool for modifying Time Machine's backup behavior using sampling statistics.

 Requirements:
 ---------------